-Active participation in practicum embedded in each course
+• Active participation in practicum embedded in each course

-The required practicum hours prior to fieldwork are incorporated in each course through instructor provided activities designed for weekly student participation emphasizing the practical application of course concepts and theories in preparation for successful fieldwork experiences.
+The required practicum hours are incorporated in each course through instructor provided activities designed for weekly student participation emphasizing the practical application of course concepts and theories in preparation for successful counseling experiences.

-• Sustained engagement in building a Portfolium throughout the program
+• Sustained engagement in building a portfolio throughout the program

-Students will build a Portfolium, an e-portfolio network that allows you to visually showcase your course work and experiences in the acquired performance expectations.
-Creating and updating your Portfolium throughout your courses provides opportunity for reflection of new ideas, skills, and knowledge.
-You can continue to expand and build your Portfolium throughout your career.
+Students will build an e-portfolio that allows them to visually showcase their course work and experiences in the acquired performance expectations.
+Creating and updating the portfolio throughout the courses provides opportunity for reflection of new ideas, skills, and knowledge.
+Students can continue to expand and build their portfolio throughout their careers.

-Successful completion of capstone project
+• Successful completion of capstone project